grnet/synnefo/docs/source/devguide.rst

 * Support for ``X-Account-Meta-*`` style headers at the account level.
 Use ``POST`` to update.
 * Support for ``X-Container-Meta-*`` style headers at the container level.
 Can be set when creating via ``PUT``.
 Use ``POST`` to update.
 * Header ``X-Container-Object-Meta`` at the container level and parameter ``meta`` in container listings. (**TBD**)
-* Container policies to manage behavior and limits.
+* Account and container policies to manage behavior and limits.
+Container behavior overrides account settings.
+Account quota sets the maximum bytes limit, regardless of container values.
 * Headers ``X-Container-Block-*`` at the container level, exposing the underlying storage characteristics.
 * All metadata replies, at all levels, include latest modification information.
 * At all levels, a ``HEAD`` or ``GET`` request may use ``If-Modified-Since`` and ``If-Unmodified-Since`` headers.